-In my case, I found land investing and I loved it because it was simple, easy-to-understand, involved very little risk, had virtually no competition and came with massive money-making potential.
+In my case, I found land investing and I loved it because it was simple, easy-to-understand, it involved very little risk, had virtually no competition and came with massive money-making potential.

 This video explains how my story progressed…

-What I love about this model of diversification is that I don't have to depend on any ONE source of income to keep living a life I enjoy.
+What I love about this model of diversification is that I don’t have to depend on any ONE source of income in order to live a life I enjoy.

 I don't care what your source of income is, how large it is, or how “stable” it seems… when a person is relying 100% on one paycheck, it creates a mentality of dependence.
 If that income stream ever disappears, they're in serious trouble.

 I see nothing wrong with a long-term plan of staying employed in an 8 – 5 job.
 If that's what you love, why not keep doing it?!

 What I do have a problem with is failing to diversify your sources of income.
 That’s why I’ve worked so hard to build SEVERAL sources of income into my life – so that if one if them ever disappears (either unexpectedly, or because I’ve intentionally decided to pull the plug), it’s okay!
 I’ve created an environment where I’m allowed to jump ship at a moment’s notice and life doesn’t end, because I have several other “bosses” who will keep paying me all the same.

 Be Prepared for Anything

 The fact is that none of us can predict our future with pinpoint accuracy.
 As much as we’d all love to think we’re the master of our destiny, it’s impossible to predict when opportunities will come or go with little (if any) warning.